 Experience a leisurely 2-2.5 hour cruise in beautiful Penn Cove, or an all-day charter in nearby waters aboard historic Schooner Suva!
 Through the efforts of the Coupeville Maritime Heritage Foundation, SUVA has been brought home to Penn Cove to serve as Whidbey’s flagship.
 Enjoy a tour or a sail, or book a private event.
 Sails mid-May through early October from the dock at Coupeville Wharf.

-Boat Tours and Whale Watching From Port Townsend
+Boat Tours and Whale Watching From Langley and Port Townsend